juanjucm/finetuning-lms/README.md

     <img src="./data/images/AFT.png" width="450">

+    **During this step, new terms are not being added to the tokenizer's vocabulary.
+It would require the creation of random vectors in the encoder's embedding matrix.
+Probably this type of fine-tuning would allow the model to correctly train these new vectors.
+However, our dataset may not be big enough for that.
+We will let the model to learn the new vocabulary by understanding the relationships between the subtokens that the tokenizer is probably generating when encoding the unknown terms.
+Learn more about how BERT tokenizer works [here](https://huggingface.co/docs/transformers/model_doc/bert#transformers.BertTokenizer)**

 4. Once we have our custom encoder, it's time to repeat the previous experiments and see if we achieve better results.
 First of all, again a basic training of the classification head.
 We will freeze our new encoder's weights and just train the upper dense layers.